markdirish/loopback-connector-ibmi/README.md

 username       | String  | Username on the IBM i password       | String  | Password on the IBM i schema         | String  | Specifies the default schema name that is used to qualify unqualified database objects in dynamically prepared SQL statements.
 The schema name is case-sensitive.

 **More connector properties will be added as requested by the community**

-**More connector properties will be added as requested by the community**